pikipity/Stimulus-stimulus_transfer_based_on_time-frequency-joint_representation_SSVEP_BCIs/README.markdown

       + [shadedErrorBar](https://github.com/raacampbell/shadedErrorBar)
       + [sigstar](https://github.com/raacampbell/sigstar)

 3. In MATLAB, run `Main.m` in the path of this repository.
+Note:
+   + The entire simulations may take a very long time and a large RAM space.
+So you may want to run it step by step.
+   + If the data and results are stored in other dictionary, you can change `data_dir` and `figdir` in `Main.m`.

 ## Simulation results